 - Poor ventilation systems in the house

 Whenever there is too much moisture in the air, it condenses back into water droplets when it touches any cold surface in the house.
 The wall or window may provide this cold surface.
-As a result, the condensed moisture, which is now in the form of water droplets, will make the house damp.
+As a result, the condensed moisture, which is now in the form of water droplets, will cause rising damp.

 In order to identify and treat rising damp, you need to be aware of the exact problem and then look for possible solutions.
 Our team of experts will help in identifying the cause of rising damp.
 We will inspect your home and the common areas where damp, rising damp to be precise, originates.
 The sub-floor is one of them, as we have discussed, and we will check for damage to the water pipes or any issues related to ventilation.
 We will thus do our part in ensuring your home is damp-proof.

-Proper ventilation systems will ensure that there is no accumulation of moisture in the home.
+Proper ventilation systems will ensure that there is no accumulation of moisture in the home and will stop rising damp.
 These systems come in different forms which include: